Why Am I So Angry All The Time? Hidden Causes & Solutions

 • Practical self-help strategies to manage chronic anger include mindfulness exercises, structured problem-solving, and regular physical activity.

-• Persistent irritability, aggressive behavior, and other signs can indicate the need for professional help.
+• Persistent irritability, aggressive behavior, and other signs can indicate the need for professional anger management therapy.

 Do you find yourself frequently asking, "Why am I so angry all the time?"
 If so, you're not alone.
 Many people struggle with feelings of intense, persistent anger that can feel overwhelming or uncontrollable.
 Understanding the root causes of this anger and learning how to manage it effectively are important steps toward regaining control of your emotions and improving your overall well-being.